aajolly/TechChallengeApp/solution.md

 - Save the credential file to a safe place
 - Update the AWS credentials in github secrets so that GitHub actions deploys to an ECS cluster in your AWS account.
 - Make a change to any file in the repository and commit to master, GitHub Actions will trigger and push changes to ECS.

+### Application URL
+Application can be accessed via this URL - http://mysta-publi-3ay3cma1rjbn-2062401908.us-west-2.elb.amazonaws.com/

+Please let me know when I can tear down the environment.
+BTW, I changed the css settings to test changes.